barumau/pandunia/english/pandunia-english.md

 in - inside (interior)
 in bum - implosion
 in di - inner (internal)
-in gi - container
+in ten - contain (include)
-in ha - contain (include)
+in ten gi - container
 in jene di - innate (endogenous, indigenous, inborn)
 in klus - including
 in klus di - inclusive